3M Young Hygienist Award

 Ted King and David Hickish Awards

-Dr Damien Boyd was the winner of the David Hickish Award for 2012 and Andrew Simpson was the winner of the Ted King Award for 2012.
+Brian Schmidt was the winner of the David Hickish Award for 2014 and Louise King and David Towler were the winners of the Ted King Award for 2014.

 Honorary Lifetime Membership

-As we are approaching the end of the year, it is time to invite nominations for honorary lifetime membership from all voting members of BOHS.
+Nominations for honorary lifetime membership from all voting members of BOHS.
 Council have introduced a nomination form which can be downloaded from from the downloads box on the left hand side.
-The decision(s) will be made at the March 2014 Council meeting, and any Honorary Memberships agreed will be backdated to the 1 January 2014.
+The decision(s) will be made at the December 2015 Council meeting, and any Honorary Memberships agreed will begin on the 1st January 2016.